Update, February 2021: PS5 review, 3 months later

 On launch day, the PS5 will release with exclusives like Spider-Man: Miles Morales, Astro's Playroom, Demon's Souls, Godfall, and Sackboy: A Big Adventure.
 Compared to the list of Xbox exclusives at launch, which lost Halo: Infinite, it's a strong list, if a little sparse.

-PS5 review: DualSense controller and its features
+PS5 review: DualSense controller

 The DualSense is every bit as revolutionary Sony claimed it would be.
 I've been outspoken about how much I hated the DualShock lineup of controllers, so to get me to praise the DualSense was a tall order.
 Ergonomics make or break a game controller, and the DualShock 4 lacked any basic sense of good design in that category.
 The DualSense, by comparison, is nearly perfect.